6. Deep Learning#

 return x

-# Initialise model, define loss and optimiser
+# Initialise model, loss function, and optimiser

 model = PixelPredictionModel()